MooseV2/jeopardy/README.md

 Note: You may still need to have `libsndfile` installed to run `jeopardy_linux`.
 If for some reason you are unable to install it, `jeopardy_linux_nosound` is also provided.

+# Caveats

+1. This looks best with a dark terminal theme.
+I recommend [base16](https://github.com/chriskempson/base16).
+2. Make sure your terminal is *at least* 202 characters wide and 52 characters tall.
+You can check with `echo -e "cols\nlines" | tput -S`.
+If you've expanded the window to full screen and it's still not enough, reduce your font size.
+3. A GPU-based terminal emulator like [kitty](https://github.com/kovidgoyal/kitty) can significantly reduce any screen tearing.
+Refreshing a 202x52 display means updating over 10,000 cells at once.
+4. It's recommended to use a terminal that supports 24-bit colour.
+Here's a test command (should appear in colour): `printf "\x1b[38;2;255;100;0mTRUECOLOR\x1b[0m\n"`

 # Compilation

 Steps: